 Prohibition on influencing employers’ superannuation fund choice: section 68A of the SIS Act

-This information sheet (INFO 241) is for trustees of regulated superannuation funds and their associates.
-It explains:
+This is Information Sheet 241 (INFO 241).
+It is for trustees of regulated superannuation funds and their associates.

 This information sheet also provides examples that include common scenarios and issues to help trustees and their associates understand their obligations under section 68A.